AdaCore/spark2014/docs/lrm/source/generic-units.rst

 .. _etu-generic_instantiation:

 [For example, a generic which takes a formal limited private type would be in |SPARK|.
-An instantiation which passes in a task type as the actual type would not be in |SPARK|; another instantiation of the same generic which passes in, for example, Standard.Integer, might be in |SPARK|.]
+An instantiation which passes in an access type as the actual type would not be in |SPARK|; another instantiation of the same generic which passes in, for example, Standard.Integer, might be in |SPARK|.]